belluga/belluga_now_front/foundation_documentation/flutter_architecture.md

     streams for events, visible dates, etc.).
 - `StreamValue` keeps the “bloc-like” intent while allowing targeted updates (fetch more events without touching other widgets).
 Controllers should dispose every `StreamValue` they own.

+### Shared State Management (Single Source of Truth)

+For any piece of application state that is shared, accessed, or modified by multiple, otherwise-decoupled components (like different controllers or widgets), the following principles apply:

+-   **Single Source of Truth (SSoT):** Shared state should be managed in a single, centralized location (a dedicated service or repository).
+This prevents state desynchronization and makes the application's state predictable.

+-   **State Exposure via Observation (Reactive State):** Shared state should be exposed to consumers via observable streams (like our `StreamValue`).
+Components should react to state changes rather than imperatively polling for updates.

+-   **Decoupling State Management from UI Components:** The logic for managing and updating shared state should be completely decoupled from the UI components that consume it.
+This enhances modularity and testability.

+-   **Separation of State from Action:** The service is responsible for holding the *state*.
+The *actions* that modify this state are still initiated by the controllers.

+**Concrete Example: `FilterStateService`**

+-   A dedicated service (e.g., `FilterStateService`) acts as a central repository for the currently active filters affecting the map's output.
+-   It exposes a `StreamValue<PoiQuery>` (or similar) representing the current filter state.
+-   The `CityMapController` (or other relevant controllers) updates this service whenever filters are applied.
+-   Any controller or UI component needing to know the active filters can observe this service's `StreamValue`, ensuring a single, consistent source of truth.

 - Example patterns:
   - `TenantHomeController` → `StreamValue<HomeOverview?>`.
   - `ScheduleScreenController` tracks events, schedule summaries, visible